Complaints about a food product

 What should I do next?

-Contact the Environmental Health Team as soon as possible Online: Contact the E.H Support Team or calling 01322 343434.
+Contact the Environmental Health Team as soon as possible using the online complaint form or by calling 01322 343434.

 An officer will contact you to discuss your complaint and you will be asked to bring it into the Council Offices along with the packaging and the receipt.
 You will also be asked to sign a declaration stating you agree:

 - To give evidence in court, if required

 - That the decision to take enforcement action rests with Dartford Borough Council